Accenture/mercury-python/README.md

 You may want to call the following when your application quits.
 This will ask the system to release resources and stop gracefully.

-A good practice is to tie this with a Control-C detection logic.
-Note that Control-C or Kill signal detection must be done with the main thread.

 ```
 platform.stop()
 ```

 ## stopping the application using Control-C

 You may enable Control-C and Kill signal detection by calling the "run_forever()" method.
+Note that this must be done with the main thread.

 ```
 platform.run_forever()